S-a-m-93/EduGen/README.md

 4. **Select the type of content you want to generate (Notes, Summary, Quiz) from the dropdown menu.**
 5. **Click the "Generate Content" button to retrieve and display the content.**

+**Note:** For this application to work, the speicific YouTube video must have transcripts available in English language.

 ## Acknowledgements

 - **Streamlit** for providing an easy-to-use framework for building interactive web applications in Python.